Babies learn Language in Womb.

 The researchers used Swedish and American babies in the study, inferring their interest according to their rate of sucking on pacifiers.
 The babies sucked their pacifier faster when they heard the sounds of a foreign language.

-So moms, don’t feel silly talking to your pregnant belly, baby can definitely hear you!
+So moms, don’t feel silly talking to your pregnant belly, babies learn language in womb., so baby can definitely hear you!